chrisryan91/CheesyStore_PP5/README.md

 This app contains five models.
 These models are for the products, the categories for the products and the rating of the products.

+##### Product

-The **Product** model contains the information to store details of the product for sale.
+The Product model contains the information to store details of the product for sale.
 The origin, category, cheesetype and rating fields are linked with foreign keys to the others models in this folder:

-- category
+1. category
-- cheesetype
+2. cheesetype
-- origin
+3. origin
-- sku
+4. sku
-- name
+5. name
-- description
+6. description
-- price
+7. price
-- rating
+8. rating
-- in_stock
+9. in_stock
-- image_url
+10. image_url
-- image
+11. image

+#####  Category

-The main **Category** model is for the main category to place the product into:
+The main Category model is for the main category to place the product into:

-- name
+1. name
-- friendly_name
+2. friendly_name#

+##### Origin

-The subcategory **Origin** model is for where the cheese comes from:
+The subcategory Origin model is for where the cheese comes from:

--  name
+1. name
--  friendly_name
+2. friendly_name

+##### CheeseType

-The second subcategory **CheeseType** is for the type of cheese it is:
+The second subcategory CheeseType is for the type of cheese it is:

-- name
+1. name
-- friendly_name
+2. friendly_name

+##### Rating

-The **Rating** model holds the User rating for the specific product.
+The Rating model holds the User rating for the specific product.

-- product
+1. product
-- user
+2. user
-- stars
+3. stars

 #### cheesyblog

 This app contains two models.
 These models are the blog posts and the comments on the web applications blog.

+##### Post

-The **Post** model is for the blog posts themselves to be written by a superuser or through django-admin:
+The Post model is for the blog posts themselves to be written by a superuser or through django-admin:

-- title
+1. title
-- slug
+2. slug
-- author
+3. author
-- updated_on
+4. updated_on
-- content
+5. content
-- featured_image
+6. featured_image
-- excerpt
+7. excerpt
-- created_on
+8. created_on
-- status
+9. status
-- keywords
+10. keywords

+##### Comment

-The **Comment** model is the comments on the blog posts.
+The Comment model is the comments on the blog posts.
 It is linked to the Post model and User model through foreign keys:

-- post
+1. post
-- user
+2. user
-- body
+3. body
-- created_on
+4. created_on
-- approved
+5. approved

 #### checkout

 This app contains two models.
 These models are for the Order and Order Line Items - or the products themselves in the order:

+##### Order

-The **Order** model contains the information for each specific order including user, address, contact details and order number:
+The Order model contains the information for each specific order including user, address, contact details and order number:

-- order_number
+1. order_number
-- user_profile
+2. user_profile
-- full_name
+3. full_name
-- email
-- phone_number
+4. phone_number
+5. email
-- country
+6. country
-- postcode
+7. postcode
-- town_or_city
+8. town_or_city
-- street_address1
+9. street_address1
-- street-address2
+10. street-address2
-- county
+11. county
-- date
+12. date
-- delivery_cost
+13. delivery_cost
-- order_total
+14. order_total
-- grand_total
+15. grand_total
-- original_bag
+16. original_bag
-- stripe_pid
+17. stripe_pid

+##### OrderLine Item

-The **OrderLineItem** model contains the products and the quantity of each in each order:
+The OrderLineItem model contains the products and the quantity of each in each order:

-- order
+1. order
-- product
+2. product
-- quantity
+3. quantity
-- lineitem_total
+4. lineitem_total

 #### profiles

 This app contains the information for each User profile.
 The User model itself is handled by Django AllAuth but it is extended here to aid the creation of profiles for each user:

+##### User Profile

-The **UserProfile** model contains information to display for each registered user:
+The UserProfile model contains information to display for each registered user:

-- user
+1. user
-- default_phone_number
+2. default_phone_number
-- default_street_address1
+3. default_street_address1
-- default_street_address2
+4. default_street_address2
-- default_town_or_city
+5. default_town_or_city
-- default_county
+6. default_county
-- default_postcode
+7. default_postcode
-- default_country
+8. default_country

+#### Database Model Diagram

+I created this Database Diagram Model with DrawSQL.

 <details>
 <summary>Data Model Diagram</summary>